deity-io/falcon-platform-docs/dpsg/docs/providers/adyen.md

 - URL: https://dpsg.{region}.deity.cloud/api/payment/webhook/{organization}/{project}/{environment}/adyen (replacing `{region}`, `{organization}`, `{project}` and `{environment}` with your details).
 If your region is Europe it will be omitted and the base url will be (https://dpsg.deity.cloud).
 - Active: `Yes`
 - SSL version: `TLSv1.2`
-- In order to DPSG receives all necessary data via webhook, enable all Additional Settings in Configure webhook settings.
+- On Adyen page navigate to Developers > Webhooks > Edit webhook, make sure to select all "Additional Settings".
+- On Adyen page navigate to Developers > Additional data, make sure to enable all "Toggle all fields".

 **Additional Settings**